History of Idaho Vandals football: Paul Petrino era (2013–2021)

 Idaho went 4–8 in 2017.
 They began the season on August 23 with a 28–6 victory over FCS opponent Sacramento State.
 After a 44–16 loss to UNLV and a 37–28 defeat at the hands of Western Michigan, the Vandals defeated South Alabama by a margin of 29–23 in double overtime.
 On October 7, Petrino's team lost to Louisiana-Lafayette by a score of 21–16.
 Another close conference loss followed in the next game in the form of a 23–20 loss to Appalachian State after blowing a 20–0 lead.
 On October 21, the Vandals were obliterated by Missouri in a 68–21 rout.
 One week later, Petrino's Idaho team recorded its third win of the season with a 31–23 win over Louisiana-Monroe.
 After a 24–21 loss to Troy, Idaho lost to Coastal Carolina by a score of 13–7.
 After a 17–10 loss to New Mexico State, the Vandals concluded the season and its tenure in FBS play on December 2 with a 24–10 victory over Georgia State.
 On November 18, 2021, the Vandals fired Petrino but allowed him to finish the regular season.
 Paul Petrino left Moscow as the Vandals' longest-tenured head coach in program history.

-Jason Eck era (2022–present)
+Jason Eck era (2022–2024)

 On December 18, 2021, South Dakota State offensive coordinator Jason Eck was named the new Vandals head coach.